Maori Culture in New Zealand

 Having been descended from the Polynesian islands, I see many similarities between the Maori and the Hawaiians.
 Where I sense the Maori are unique is in their continuous upholding of language, song, and dance even today.
 It is not entirely uncommon to see a Maori (male or female) with traditional facial tattoos, and many customary dances and rituals are still taught and practiced in daily life.
 There are even public schools that teach solely in the Maori language.

-Please check out this short video to gain a sense of the Maori song, dance, art, and food.
+Please check out this short video to gain a sense of the Maori culture, song, dance, art, and food.

 Here are a few of the Maori cultural terms traditions that you see in the video: